dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 Applications that call `SetCompatibilityVersion(CompatibilityVersion.Version_2_0)` are protected from potentially breaking changes introduced in ASP.NET Core 2.1 and later 2.x versions .
 This protection does not extend to the next major version.

+The default compatibility for ASP.NET Core 2.1 and later  2.x applications that do **not** call `SetCompatibilityVersion` is 2.0 compatibility.
+That is, not calling `SetCompatibilityVersion` is the same as calling `SetCompatibilityVersion(CompatibilityVersion.Version_2_0)`.

 The following code sets the compatibility mode to ASP.NET Core 2.1, except for the following behavoirs:

 * [AllowCombiningAuthorizeFilters](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.Core/MvcOptions.cs)
 * [InputFormatterExceptionPolicy](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.Core/MvcOptions.cs)

 [!code-csharp[Main](startup/sampleCompatibility/Startup2.cs?name=snippet1)]

-ASP.NET Core 2.1 and later applications that don't call `.SetCompatibilityVersion`

 The [MvcOptions](https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNetCore.Mvc.Core/MvcOptions.cs)class contains all the compatibility options you can set.